grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "I know, but we can't do that without power.
 Just do your best to feel your way out of the fucking ditch.
 As soon as the main power comes on, we'll send some clamp-lights up."

 Hemi opened the hatch at the top of the control room, and wind immediately whipped into the boat, driving rain with it.
 Hemi climbed up, secured the heavy line around himself, and hitched it to steel rings welded in place behind the fairing of the bridge.
-The topside world was an environment of darkness pressing against blackness.
+The topside world was an environment of darkness pressed against blackness.
 Hemi was surrounded by huge moving mountains of pitch, rolling upwards and trying to touch the black sky that hung just over them, pressing down.

 "OK, Bastian!"
 Hemi shouted down to the control room.
 "Left-rudder, three degrees."